ecmwf/ecflow/docs/client_api/index.rst

     * - :ref:`resume_cli`
       - :term:`user command`
       - Resume the given node.
 This allows job generation for the given node, or any child node.

-    * - :ref:`rid_cli`
-      - :term:`user command`
-      - rid: If specified will override the environment variable ECF_RID, Can only be used for child commands

     * - :ref:`run_cli`
       - :term:`user command`